Palm Beach County

 UF/IFAS Extension Palm Beach Co.
 Office: Mounts Auditorium

 531 N Military Trl, West Palm Beach, FL 33415

-Lead and Point of Contact: Chris Lockhart, Field Biologist, Plant Ecologist and
+Lead and Point of Contact: Chris Lockhart, Plant Ecologist

 Organization: Habitat Specialists, Inc.